andrew/ultimate-awesome/README.md

 - [awesome-interactive-math](https://github.com/ubavic/awesome-interactive-math) - A curated list of tools that can be used for creating interactive mathematical  explorables.
 - [progressive-enhancement-resources](https://github.com/voorhoede/progressive-enhancement-resources) - Resources on Progressive Enhancement.
 From concept and strategies to feature detection & testing methods.
 Complete with a list of (code) examples.
 - [awesome-pgo](https://github.com/zamazan4ik/awesome-pgo) - Various materials about Profile Guided Optimization and other similar stuff like AutoFDO, Bolt, etc.
+- [Awesome_Multimodel_LLM](https://github.com/Atomic-man007/Awesome_Multimodel_LLM) - Awesome_Multimodel is a curated GitHub repository that provides a comprehensive collection of resources for Multimodal Large Language Models (MLLM).
+It covers datasets, tuning techniques, in-context learning, visual reasoning, foundational models, and more.
+Stay updated with the latest advancement.
 - [awesome-browser-security](https://github.com/cezary-sec/awesome-browser-security) - A curated list of awesome browser security learning material. .
 - [awesome-avr](https://github.com/fffaraz/awesome-avr) - A curated list of awesome AVR tools, libraries, resources, and shiny things.
 Inspired by awesome-. stuff.
+- [awesome-internals](https://github.com/ghaiklor/awesome-internals) - A curated list of awesome resources and learning materials in the field of X internals.
 - [awesome-space-books](https://github.com/Hunter-Github/awesome-space-books) - A list of space exploration related books (some are online, some are on paper).
 - [awesome-containerized-security](https://github.com/koslib/awesome-containerized-security) - A collection of tools to improve your containerized apps security posture.
 - [awesome-ionic](https://github.com/lanceli/awesome-ionic) - A collection of awesome Ionic resources and shiny things.